kraklo/JeffBot-Admin/README.md

 To install, copy all files to a single directory.

-The token must be kept in separate files.
+The token must be kept a separate file.
 For JeffBot, place the token in a file named `token`.
 The file must be in the same directory as the rest of the program.

+Other files needed are:
+* `players.csv` for storing player data.
+* `tribes.csv` for storing tribe data.
+* `vote_time` for storing if players can vote.

-> NOTE: Both bots must be run from the directory they are in.
+> NOTE: The bot must be run from the directory it is in.

 ## Requirements